-Very few brands are exiting 2020 without having experienced a change in their market landscape.
-New strategies were quickly implemented to survive and thrive this year.
-As we look to 2021, it’s clear that new strategies may be again needed to keep a brand’s growth on track.
+Very few brands have survived these last few years without having experienced a change in their market landscape.
+New strategies were quickly implemented to survive and thrive through this period.
+As we look to the future, it’s clear that new strategies may be again needed to keep a brand’s growth on track.

 Brands that focus on solving the right customer or marketplace challenges do so by looking at a defined set of strategic issues proven to drive brand growth.”

 How can you tell if it’s time to reconsider your growth strategies?
 Here are eight pivotal shifts that can occur when a deeper look into your customers and marketplace is most likely necessary: